Welcome to Pearls

 An ornamented brooch held in place by a pin, a catch and a joint hinge.

 A round or elliptical bracelet, rigid in structure, that slips onto the wrist without a clasp.

 A technique for setting jewels; small wire prongs hold stones in place.

 Setting jewels by surrounding them with a thin, flat piece of metal.

 A technique that sets small cut stones between two strips of metal.

 Involves placing stones known as melee up against one another like paving stones, held in place by “beads” of metal.

 Using a chisel to produce continuous fine granular relief patterns on the edge of the base metal.

-Creating a pattern by inserting openings with a jeweler's saw.
+Creating a pattern by inserting openings with a jeweller's saw.

-Finishing the surface of a metal for a soft rather than bright luster.
+Finishing the surface of a metal for a soft rather than bright lustre.